MattyOL/Memory-game/README.md

 <img width="189" alt="Screen Shot 2022-11-28 at 01 34 51" src="https://user-images.githubusercontent.com/111317260/204174624-4a7329c3-a57d-4b18-aa6f-407dc03b6d8e.png">

-# Memory Game Guidance
+# Features Guidance
 * Instruction page the user first sees is very basic its telling the user about how to play the game and how to begin by entering there username.

-  * The user must fill in the Usernamer correctly befor entering the game if the user puts in not enough letters the computer lets them know this by displaying feeback colored in red guiding the user to correctly make a valid Username
+* The user must fill in the Usernamer correctly befor entering the game if the user puts in not enough letters/ or adds numbers the computer lets them know this by displaying feeback colored in red guiding the user to correctly make a valid Username

-* when the User entera a valid username they enter the Game-Area where they are shown 16 cards, 8 pairs , where there objective is to match them by clicking the cards to see what color is shown underneat the first card will only match with the second card that is chosen.
+* when the User enters a valid username they enter the Game-Area where they are shown 16 cards, 8 pairs , where there objective is to match them by clicking the cards to see what color is shown underneat the first card will only match with the second card that is chosen.

 * There goal is to get the lowest number of Attempts & timer.

-  * One the user is completed the results are push to the Highscore leaderboard
+* Once the user is completed the results are pushed to the Highscore leaderboard

-   * Most recent results will be High-Lighted in yellow to indicate there tr
+* when the User submits there most recent score it'll be hightlighted in yellow , if the user1 0r user2 had a score before this it will be non-highted scores will be set graded by least number of attemps and time.,

  # Github
  * Github was used to store the project's code after being pushed from Git.